aditya-shirwatkar/starter-hugo-academic/content/authors/admin/_index.md

     url: https://iisc.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics (primarily legged), optimal control, and reinforcement learning.
+bio: My research interests include robotics (primarily legged), optimal control, and reinforcement learning.

 # Interests to show in About widget
 interests: